kubernetes/enhancements/keps/sig-api-machinery/20191210-consistent-reads-from-cache.md

 - Get the current revision from etcd for the resource type being served.
 The returned revision is strongly consistent (guaranteed to be the latest revision via a quorum read).
 - Use the existing `waitUntilFreshAndBlock` function in the watch cache to wait briefly for the watch to catch up to the current revision.
-- If the block times out, skip the cache and serve the request directly from storage (etcd).
+- If the block times out, fail the request (see "What if the watch cache is stale?" section for details)

 To get the revsion we have some options: